John Paul II Catholic Secondary School

 John Paul II Catholic Secondary School, often referred to as JPII, John Paul, or Jp; is a secondary school in London, Ontario.
 It is administered by the London District Catholic School Board.
 It is located at 1300 Oxford Street East, at the northeast corner of Oxford and Highbury Avenue, next to Fanshawe College and Robarts School for the Deaf.
-The property is quite large and occupies the corner of Oxford and Fanshawe.
+The property occupies the corner of Oxford and Fanshawe.

+This school was named after Pope John Paul II.
+The school houses a "cafetorium", which is a fusion between a cafeteria and an auditorium.
+It has a cafeteria area with a stage that houses extra seating underneath.